kitfoxc/OBSHTMLPlayerPlugin/README.md

 You will also need VC 2015-2022 runtime, which you can also download from microsoft here: https://aka.ms/vs/17/release/vc_redist.x64.exe

 You may also need the VC Redist 2015, which is again hosted by microsoft and can be found here: https://www.microsoft.com/en-ie/download/details.aspx?id=48145

+### None of this helps me!

+Please create an issue here on github or a post on the OBS forums thread (https://obsproject.com/forum/threads/native-nowplaying-widget-for-obs.196014/) describing the problem with as much detail as possible, I will try to help you.

 # Compilation from source notes: